Star of Life: Australia and New Zealand

-European Union
+Europe

-European Union ambulance design standard CEN 1789 section A1 Recognition and Visibility of Ambulances states:With the exception of Red Cross societies or where the "Star of life" is locally registered, a blue reflective "Star of life" emblem (minimum size 500 mm) together with reflective letters, numerals or a symbol identifying the organization and the vehicle, should be applied to the roof of the ambulance...a blue reflective "Star of life" emblem should [also] be applied to the sides and rear of the ambulance.In Portugal, the Star of Life is referred to by the Portuguese name Estrela da Vida.
-In March 1977, the Portuguese national ambulance service SNS filed a trademark registration on the symbol, which was granted in 1981.
-The Portuguese national ambulance service continues to hold a trademark registration in the country, which is used to certify that vehicles are "in accordance with INEM standards" and personnel have "proper preparation".
+The European Union's ambulance design standard CEN 1789 in section A1 Recognition and Visibility of Ambulances states:With the exception of Red Cross societies or where the "Star of life" is locally registered, a blue reflective "Star of life" emblem (minimum size 500 mm) together with reflective letters, numerals or a symbol identifying the organization and the vehicle, should be applied to the roof of the ambulance...a blue reflective "Star of life" emblem should [also] be applied to the sides and rear of the ambulance.

+In Portugal, the Star of Life is referred to by the Portuguese name Estrela da Vida.
+In March 1977, the then National Ambulance Service of Portugal (the present INEM, National Medical Emergency Institute) filed a trademark registration on the symbol, which was granted in 1981.
+The INEM continues to hold a trademark registration in the country, which is used to certify that vehicles are "in accordance with INEM standards" and personnel have "proper preparation".
 It may also be used on maps and road signs "to indicate the location or access to qualified emergency medical care services".

 Belgian EMTs use blue stars; nurses, doctors, and ambulance drivers wear other colors.
 In the Netherlands, the Star of Life is widely used.
 The Dutch government owns a trademark on the symbol, alongside the paint scheme used on emergency vehicles.

+After Latvia became independent in 1918, ambulance services in the 1920s and 1930s were provided by the Latvian Red Cross and thus displayed the Red Cross symbol.
+During the Soviet control of Latvia, that symbol continued to be used as a general symbol of medicine.
+As restoration of independence, the Riga Emergency Medical Service Station called on the government to adopt the Star of Life (Dzīvības zvaigzne, sometimes sniegpārsla - 'snowflake') and the change was made with effect from 12 January 1995.
+It is currently used on vehicles, uniforms and medical service buildings.

-In Germany, the symbol was registered in 1993 by industry association BKS, a umbrella organization for private rescue services there.
+In Germany, the symbol was registered in 1993 by industry association BKS, an umbrella organization for private rescue services there.
 In December 2020, another ambulance industry association, DBRD, filed a challenge with the German Patent and Trade Mark Office.
 The challengers hired a law firm specializing in intellectual property rights to research the symbol's history.
 This led to allegations the Star of Life had already been in widespread public use since the 1960s, before being registered in Germany (or the US for that matter).
 The challengers claimed the trademark office seemed to have been not properly informed of these facts, which presumably could have led the original application to have been denied on public domain grounds.
 The European Union Intellectual Property Office's 2014 rejection of a trademark on a minimally modified Star of Life was also cited.
 As of August 2022, BKS continues to hold German copyright on the symbol.